tremo123/Ogar-unlimited/README.md

    * Shows List Of Commands
  - Ophelp
    * Shows how to use OP
+ - quickrestart
+   * Quickly restart your server.
+This is not true restart and does not reduce memory;
+ - multiverse [command] [arg]
+   * manage multiple servers. see multiverse
  - Plugin [command]
    * manage plugins, reload, list, delete, add, available, install, update.
  - Chat [command] [args]